hytechclub/hytechclub.github.io/Spring2023FormerStudents.md

 <ins>**If you most recently took Web 101:**</ins>
 - **Web 101** may be recommended for students who could benefit from retaking the course
 - **Web 102** may be recommended for students who are ready to begin learning JavaScript
+- **Virtual Web 102** may be recommended for students who are ready to begin learning JavaScript & choose to attend Club virtually

 <ins>**If you most recently took Web 102:**</ins>
-- **Web 102** may be recommended for students who could benefit from retaking the course
+- **Web 102 or Virtual Web 102** may be recommended for students who could benefit from retaking the course
 - **Web 103** may be recommended for students who are ready to learn more advanced JavaScript concepts

 <ins>**If you most recently took Software Development Capstone, Web 201, C# 101, C# 102, or C# 201:**</ins>